-Decisions are made on a quarterly basis by the Committee of your nation or area or by our Board of Trustees.
+Decisions are made on a monthly basis by the senior investment or engagement staff of your nation or area.

 If your application is successful

 You must wait to receive permission from us before beginning your project.
 You will need to submit a form online and provide us with: